 Case for Involving Myself

-He would have been a serious liability in the case of an accident and that could affect myself, other passengers and crew as well as their families in the worst possible scenario.
+He would have been a serious liability in the case of an accident and that could affect me, other passengers and crew members, as well as their families in the worst possible scenario.
+If a crew member would have served alcohol to him clearly past the limit but didn’t notice during the short night flight where the light was low and the plane was quiet, maybe they would have had additional consequences that they couldn’t otherwise forsee.

 I wouldn’t want any of those things to happen to anyone, friend, foe, stranger or acquaintance.
 As he stumbled off at our mutual destination, my concerns then turned to his ability to get home.
 Maybe he was taking an Uber or maybe not.
 He could hurt himself or others and there would be little to stop him from starting his car if he drove himself home.